ikon-ai/ikon-sdk-unity-demo/Assets/Ikon AI SDK/README.md

 ## Installation

 To start using the Ikon AI C# SDK, include the libraries in your C# project.
-Ensure that your project is compatible with .NET Standard 2.1 or later.
+Ensure that your project is compatible with .NET 8.0 or .NET Standard 2.1.

 ## Usage